fwd/nano-blog/readme.md

 ## Step 1.
 [Fork This Template](https://github.com/new?template_name=nano-blog&template_owner=fwd)

-Yes, your Repo can be private!
+Your Repo can be private, and named anything you like.

 ## Step 2.
 Setup Cloudflare Pages